-In the signaling of the creation of a pseudowire with subtype of PSP-ZBL, the CCAP Core MUST set the Channel Type field in the RPD Channel Selector of the Remote End ID AVP to a value of DS-OFDM.
+In the signaling of the creation of a pseudowire with subtype of PSP-ZBL, the CCAP Core MUST set the value of the Channel Type field in the RPD Channel Selector of the Remote End ID AVP to DS-OFDM.

-In the signaling of the creation of a pseudowire with subtype of PSP-EC, the CCAP Core MUST set the Channel Type field in the RPD Channel Selector of the Remote End ID AVP to a value of US-OFDMA.
+In the signaling of the creation of a pseudowire with subtype of PSP-EC, the CCAP Core MUST set the value of the Channel Type field in the RPD Channel Selector of the Remote End ID AVP to US-OFDMA.